Chess puzzle

-A chess puzzle is a puzzle in which knowledge of the pieces and rules of chess is used to solve logically a chess-related problem.
-The history of chess puzzles reaches back to the Middle Ages and has evolved since then.
+A chess puzzle is a puzzle in which knowledge of the pieces and rules of chess is used to logically solve a chess-related problem.
+The history of chess puzzles reaches back to the Middle Ages and has since evolved.

-Usually the goal is to find the single best, ideally aesthetic move or a series of single best moves in a chess position, which was created by a composer or is from a real game.
+Usually the goal is to find the single best, ideally aesthetic move or a series of single best moves in a chess position, that was created by a composer or is from a real game.
 But puzzles can also set different objectives.
 Examples include deducing the last move played, the location of a missing piece, or whether a player has lost the right to castle.
 Sometimes the objective is antithetical to normal chess, such as helping (or even compelling) the opponent to checkmate one's own king.

 Chess problems

-While a chess puzzle is any puzzle involving aspects of chess, a chess problem is an arranged position with a specific task to be fulfilled, such as White mates in n moves.
-Chess problems are also known as chess compositions because the positions are specially devised, rather than arising from actual games.
+While a chess puzzle is any puzzle involving aspects of chess, a chess problem (or chess composition) is a crafted position with a specified task to be fulfilled, such as White mates in n moves.
 Chess problems are divided into orthodox and heterodox types, both covering a variety of genres.

-Orthodox chess problems employ the standard rules of chess and involve positions that can arise from actual game play (although the process of getting to that position may be unrealistic).
-The most common orthodox chess puzzle takes the form of checkmate in n moves.
-The puzzle positions are seldom similar to positions from actual play, and the challenge is not to find a winning move, but rather to find the (usually unique) move which forces checkmate as rapidly as possible.

-Heterodox chess problems involve conditions that are impossible with normal play, such as multiple kings or chess variants, while fairy chess problems employ pieces not used in orthodox chess, such as the amazon (a piece combining the powers of the queen and the knight).